gnosis/GECO/Proposals/Dapplets.md

 staffing from SkillUnion may vary.

 ### What project are you building
 *Dapplets* is a research- and infrastructural project enabling new business models and mass adoption for Dapps.
-It allows to embed ethereum based actions into existing web2 legacy websites and communities like Twitter.
-Moreover, the project fixes current flaws in the web3 architechture, repairing [WYSiWYS](https://en.wikipedia.org/wiki/WYSIWYS) property of secure signing process and make it more secure and seamless.
+It allows embedding ethereum based actions into existing web2 legacy websites and communities like Twitter.
+Moreover, the project fixes current flaws in the web3 architecture, repairing [WYSiWYS](https://en.wikipedia.org/wiki/WYSIWYS) property of secure signing process and make it more secure and seamless.

 ### Why did you decide to build it
 I (Ethernian) was looking for ways to implement ethereum based workflows on the top existing communities.
 It is essential for Ethereum Governance (Signaling) and for [routing EIPs](https://ethereum-magicians.org/t/decentralizing-eip-workflow/1525)  between specialized communities.
 It turned out, that the current secure signing infrastructure based in current web3 architecture doesn't support existing legacy sites.